FRCR Physics Notes

 Free FRCR physics notes

 These beautiful notes are for those sitting the first FRCR physics exam and are based on, and cover, the entire scope of the RCR Radiology - integrated training initiative (R-ITI) e-learning upon which the first FRCR physics exams are based.
 They are not a replacement for studying the R-ITI modules, but hopefully make things a little more structured and easy to understand, as well as provide a reference point when you quickly need to look something up.
+Our notes are also on the RANZCR recommended reading list for the Applied Imaging Technology examination for Australian and New Zealand radiology trainees.

 The clearly organised nature of the notes makes them ideal for dipping into a specific topic for reference, although if you fancy reading the entire physics syllabus, you can do that too!
 We've even added a search bar to help you.

 The notes also provide an excellent overview for anyone interested in learning about the physics of radiology.
-They have been separated into chapters covering basic science, x-ray imaging, CT imaging, ultrasound imaging, MR imaging, nuclear imaging, and radiation dosimetry, protection and legislation.
+They have been separated into chapters covering basic science, x-ray imaging, CT imaging, ultrasound imaging, MR imaging, molecular imaging, and radiation dosimetry, protection and legislation.

 Accurate and concise